-Previously, a child who is "awaiting foster care placement" met the federal McKinney-Vento Homeless Assistance Act (McKinney-Vento Act) definition of homeless and the child was entitled to attend the school that the child attended when permanently housed or the school in which the child was last enrolled, with transportation and other services provided by the district.
-42 U.S.C. § 11431 et seq.24 ESSA amends the McKinney-Vento Act and effective December 10, 2016, the "awaiting foster care placement" will be removed from the definition of homelessness.
+Previously, a child who is "awaiting foster care placement" met the federal McKinney-Vento Homeless Assistance Act ("McKinney-Vento") definition of homeless and the child was entitled to attend the 283 school that the child attended when permanently housed or the school in which the child was last enrolled, with transportation and other services provided by the district.
+42 U.S.C. § 11431 et seq.
+ESSA amended McKinney-Vento and effective December 10, 2016, the "awaiting foster care placement" was removed from the definition of homelessness but continues to include children and youth in certain situations.
 Pub.
 L. No. 114-95.
-Note, guidance from the Department of Education on ESSA is still under development and this date is subject to change.
+For more information on this change, please see guidance from the Department of Education, Education for Homeless Children and Youths Program Non-Regulatory Guidance.
+Children without placement, sometimes referred to as children in "child watch" or "CWOP" are in a living situation that may temporarily meet the McKinney-Vento definition of homelessness.
+In these scenarios, students in foster care may be staying in offices, churches, dorms, or hotels/motels under the supervision of DFPS on a temporary basis while DFPS is in the process of identifying an appropriate setting where the child can live.
+Additionally, there are scenarios when a student in DFPS managing conservatorship returns to live with their biological family in a living situation that may be McKinney-Vento eligible.